tmickel/enron-search/README.md

 You should see output like:
 ![genindex](./genindex.png)
+It takes about 10 minutes.

 To search the index:
 `./enron-search -search apple`

+You should see output like:

 Strategy:
 The index is a Trie-like data structure which lives entirely on disk